 When designing a PCB there are a couple of considerations as it relates to drilling; that is, the size of the holes, the type of hole and its final treatment.

 First, as it relates to hole size, consider the aspect ratio relative to the manufacture of the PCB.
-Aspect ratio is the ratio between the thickness of the board and the size of the drilled hole before plating and is used as a guide to ensure that a manufacturer does not exceed the mechanical capability of the drilling equipment.
+Aspect ratio is the ratio between the thickness of the board and the size of the drilled hole before plating and is used as a guide to ensure that a manufacturer does not exceed the mechanical capability of the drilling equipment or the available drill sizes.

 For example, a PCB that is 0.062″ thick that has a drilled hole size of 0.020″ will have an aspect ratio of 3 to 1 (3:1).
 At Bay Area Circuits our minimum capabilities for aspect ratio is 10:1 and based on this here are some common material thicknesses and corresponding hole sizes: